skypyproject/skypy/README.rst

 |Read the Docs| |GitHub| |Codecov|

-The SkyPy package contains methods for simulating populations of astronomical objects, across the Universe, galaxies, and the Milky Way.
-These methods can generate random realisations of intrinsic and observed properties, with the intention the simulations can then be compared to data as part of an inference pipeline.
+This package contains methods for modelling the Universe, galaxies and the Milky Way.
+SkyPy simulates populations of astronomical objects, generating random realisations of intrinsic and observed properties, with the intention the simulations can then be compared to data as part of an inference pipeline.